 7. Lincoln Lane Coffee (Bates-Hendricks)

 Lincoln Lane Coffee Co. opened in November 2016 inside the Lincoln Community Center on South East Street in Bates-Hendricks neighborhood.
 It offers locally roasted organic coffee and all profits go back into programming for the community center.
-Parents, this is a place you can easily bring your kids with you because of the large multipurpose space adjacent to the coffee counter... just sip your latte and let them run around a bit!
+Parents, this is a place you can easily bring your kids with you because of the large multipurpose space adjacent to the coffee counter... just sip your latte and let them run around a bit, or play with the toys!

 10. Rabble (St. Clair Place)

-Rabble Coffee opened recently in the space formerly occupied by Tin Comet, on East 10th Street.
-It's rumored that the space is now a bit brighter and cleaner, the service friendlier, and the coffee better (from Bee Coffee Roasters).
+Rabble Coffee is located on East 10th Street, in the space formerly occupied by Tin Comet.
+The space is now brighter and cleaner, the service friendlier, and they serve Tinker Coffee with their own special house blend.
 Rabble is located just down the street from the near east side community center, on a stretch of East 10th Street near the historically grand Woodruff Place neighborhood.

 11. Quills Coffee (Canal District)

-This coffee shop is a new addition since I first published this list a year ago.
-Located on the canal on west 9th Street, Quills is part of a small Midwestern chain based in Kentucky.
-The interior is hip and upscale, the customers are youthful (not surprising, since it's located in an apartment complex near the IUPUI campus) and it offers a range of coffee, espresso drinks, pastries, fair trade chocolate bars and other snacks.
+Located on the canal on west 9th Street, Quills is part of a small regional chain based in Kentucky.
+The interior is modern and upscale, and it offers a range of coffee, espresso drinks, fair trade chocolate bars and other snacks.